 So there is your answer.
 I’m sure it will be about as definitive for some as Boba Fett’s death scene, but in the context of their very definition, when asking if Star Wars is fantasy or science fiction, you can confidently argue that it’s both.

 Looking for something that definitely isn’t Sci-Fi?
-You can read short stories online right here on The Azrian Portal, all of which are guaranteed to satisfy a thirst for fantasy fiction without ever having you worry you might be getting a splash of science fiction, too.
-If you want to read on the go, you can also grab the fantasy eBook.
+You can read fantasy short stories right here on The Azrian Portal, all of which are guaranteed to satisfy a thirst for fantasy fiction without ever having you worry you might be getting a splash of science fiction, too..